Shadow1363/Terminal/README.md

 See it in action here: https://shadow1363.github.io/terminal/

-Feel free to leave a pull request or an issue, thanks.
+Feel free to leave a pull request or report an issue, thanks.

 # planned features
 - download cv command